ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/src/step_by_step_instructions/cardboard_box_step_by_step.md

 # Inexpesive Bowls
 If you have no bowls at home you can use 32oz yogurt containers, 4 of them next to each other inside the box.
-It's not perfect, but it's one possible solution.
+Many roots would miss, but many roots would find the water, so it is one possible solution if you really can't find any bowls.

 Happy Gardening :-)